Inbibo/shift_docs/docs/getting_started/basics/ui_overview.md

 Additional menus from the ones listed are plugin menus, which allow to extend Shift's functionalities and utility widgets.
 Please, refer to this [page](../../reference/plugins.md) for more information.
 ## Toolbar

-The toolbar consists in a list of buttons with the most used and relevant actions for Shift.
+The toolbar consists of a list of buttons with the most used and relevant actions for Shift.

 <figure>
       <img src="images/toolbar.png" alt="Toolbar">